 Study on the Impact of COVID-19

-Dr. Tiago Barreira and Dr. Kevin Heffernan at Syracuse University are studying the impact of COVID-19 on mental health and physical activity.
-You can complete the survey they are using to collect data; anyone over 18 years old can participate.
+Dr. Tiago Barreira and Dr. Kevin Heffernan at Syracuse University began studying the impact of COVID-19 on mental health and physical activity in May 2020 using a survey to collect data; anyone over 18 years old can participate.
 Questions about the research or survey can be directed to Dr. Barreira: email@example.com.

 Resources pertaining to the City of Syracuse and the Central New York region.